3. The Works Progress Administration (WPA) (1)

 Teaching Tolerance

 From the late 30s to the mid 40s, The Council Against Intolerance in America’s educational department distributed information and material designed to strengthen the ‘basic American principles of mutual tolerance and equality.’
-This map, America—A Nation of One People From Many Countries, was illustrated by African American printmaker Emma Bourne.
+This map, America—A Nation of One People From Many Countries, was illustrated by African-American printmaker Emma Bourne.
 Published in 1940, it portrays America as a nation of immigrants (reportedly, however, poet Langston Hughes annotated his copy with a drawing of a burning cross and references to the KKK near the area showing cotton workers in the South).
-A Smith College research paper on Emma Bourne by Rose Hatem uncovers the few biographical details available on Bourne and her involvement with the WPA:
+Unfortunately, very little information can be found on Emma Bourne’s (4) biographical details and her involvement with the WPA:

 The FAP created funds for artists, musicians, writers and actors in various art projects across the country.
 This project was a part of the New Deal because much of the administration responsible for its creation believed that art should be a part of everyone’s life, not just for the elite class in order to enrich and embolden people.
 While the main objective was to combat unemployment, the group of artists who were part of the FAP did research and educated school children as well as produced art in many different media such as painting, sculpture, photography and the graphic arts.
 There were several popular graphic arts workshops in large cities such as Philadelphia and New York, where Black families would send their children to receive art instruction.”

-Our national id continues to be vexed by intolerance.
-An obsession with immigration persists, with raids, threats of a wall between the U.S. and Mexico, and detention of illegal immigrants.
-The current administration is even considering revoking the citizenship of landed, documented, naturalized immigrants: It has organized a Citizenship and Immigration Services task force to denaturalize American citizens, the first effort of mass expatriation contemplated since the McCarthy era.
+Our national id continues to be vexed by intolerance of every kind.
+A persistent challenge with immigration persists, met with raids, threats of a wall between the U.S. and Mexico, and detention of illegal immigrants.
+The current administration is even considering revoking (7) the citizenship of landed, documented, naturalized immigrants: It has organized a Citizenship and Immigration Services task force to denaturalize American citizens, the first effort of mass expatriation contemplated since the McCarthy era.
 (NYT)

 Alternative Contexts: Social Realism and the WPA